theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

 INSERT INTO faces (name, eye_color) VALUES ('Kat', 'hazel' );
 ```

-So it *is* self-documenting, but unlike enums it doesn’t do a great job of it.
+So it *is* self-documenting, but unlike enums it doesn't do a great job of it.
 Plus if you have a bunch of set-constrained value types, you can end up with a
 whole slew of lookup tables.
 This can make it harder to sort the important
 tables that contain actual business data from those that are just lookup tables,
 because there is nothing inherent in them to tell the difference.
 You could put
-them into a separate schema, of course, but still, it’s not exactly intuitive.
+them into a separate schema, of course, but still, it's not exactly intuitive.

 Given these downsides, I'm not a big fan of using lookup tables for managing
 what is in fact a simple list of allowed values for a particular column unless